A brief guide to

 3. Mapping and charting

-You’ll need to be really systematic in order to reach everyone.
-Mapping is undertaken at the beginning and throughout any campaign – including recruitment – to provide information on who works in a workplace and where, whether they’ve been spoken to about the union, and whether they’re a union member.
+You’ll need to be really systematic in order to reach everyone with one-to-one conversations about unionising.
+Mapping is undertaken at the beginning and throughout any campaign – including recruitment – to generate information on who works in a workplace and where, whether they’ve been spoken to about the union, and whether they’re a union member.

-Meet regularly to update the map with new info, to discuss what you are going to say in one-to-one conversations, and to debrief on how your conversations went.
+Meet regularly with your organising group to update the map with new information, discuss what you are going to say in one-to-one conversations, and to debrief on how your conversations went.
 Make sure you record how each conversation went (use charting for this – see below).
 When talking to staff, ask them who else you should be speaking to, and add them to your map.

 Charting follows from mapping, and tracks the issues, engagement and activism level of workers over time.
 It can be helpful to rank people on a scale of 1 to 5, where 1 is an active member, 2 is a non-active member, 3 is a supporter but non-member, 4 needs to be persuaded, and 5 is anti-union.
 As part of charting, you should be identifying how influential particular workers are.
 You can do this be asking people who they would go to to sort out an issue, or by asking someone to ask others to do something (eg. sign a petition) – if they do it, this tells you they have influence over others.